mhausenblas/eksphemeral/README.md

 ```

 Optionally, in order to receive email notifications about cluster creation and destruction,
-you need to set the following environment variable:
+you need to set the following environment variable, for example:

 ```sh
 $ export EKSPHEMERAL_EMAIL_FROM=hausenbl+eksphemeral@amazon.com
 ```

-Note, that you in addition to set the `EKSPHEMERAL_EMAIL_FROM` environment variable, you
+In addition to setting the `EKSPHEMERAL_EMAIL_FROM` environment variable, you
 MUST [verify](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html)
 both the source email, that is, the address you provide in `EKSPHEMERAL_EMAIL_FROM` as well as the
 target email address (in the `owner` field of the cluster spec, see below for details) in the